Edgar-Donk/edgar-donk.github.io/README.md

 ```
 ttk::style theme create radiance -parent clam -settings {
 ```
 since elegance aka green was probably created in Linux the normal theme would have been default.
-Using this parent theme the combobox is not altered enough - let's try the clam theme instead - ahh far better.
+Using default as the parent theme the combobox is not altered enough - let's try the clam theme instead - ahh far better.

 ![combobox:green_post](/images/green_cb_post.png)